The ultimate guide to the most secure messaging apps in 2025

 • End-to-end encryption

-• Doesn’t sell data nor metadata
+• Zero data or metadata sales

 2. Threema